Estimated reading time: 1 minute

 Our son is also starting skating lessons, so I went out for a helmet and a pair of skates.

-I have no idea how to skate, so perhaps he can teach me once he knows how to, lol.
+I do not know how to skate, so perhaps he can teach me once he knows how.

 Besides that, it has been business as usual, and making sure our son gets to school on time every day.